Thursday 29th July 2021

 The third online Collections Technology Think Tank will take place online in September.

-The event will feature a number of discussions on what will the future of collections look like living with the pandemic post lockdown.
+The event will feature a number of discussions on what will the future of collections look as we hope to emerge from the UK pandemic.

 The event will seek to create an engaging environment with the aim of enabling all participants to learn about the change within collections and the role technology and innovation has to play in the ‘new normal.’

 Lenders, creditors and collections specialists will discuss, debate and dissect regulatory and thematic business challenges as a result of the pandemic which has economically impacted household finances but collections processes and strategies.

 The Online Think Tank will focus on how collections teams can improve profit and loss using technology.
 The event will aim to arm attending companies with strategies that can be implemented in their business to enable maximum business returns.

 The event will focus on panel discussions across a number of thematic collections issues with the aim of problem-solving and examining how companies can utilise people and technological innovations effectively as we move into a new way of working.

 Qualifying Collections professionals include:

 Banks, Building Societies, Credit Card providers, Utility companies, Mortgage and Loan companies, High-Cost short Term Lenders, Home Credit providers, Motor Finance providers, Telecoms & Media providers, Debt Purchasers, Debt Collection Agencies, Debt Advice specialists plus other collections professionals.